Improving Your Self-Concept Can Lead to Weight Loss Success

 Can Your Self-Concept Change?

-GOLO Coach, Jamie Mitchell describes your brain as being like a computer program.
+Jamie Mitchell, GOLO Customer Support agent, describes your brain as being like a computer program.
 “Your thoughts are based on what you feed your brain and over time, they become your beliefs.
 This is why it is so important to pay attention to what we are thinking and telling ourselves.”